 About 60% of our visitors are students working outside of their native language.
 As one might expect, these ambitious students encounter many challenges from understanding the expectations expresssed in their assignment sheets, to generating sufficient material, to understanding how to integrate research, to writing with clarity and conventional sentence structure.
 The journey toward proficiency in a foreign language is a long one, and we help students to accelerate their progress.
 On the sentence level, we help students to reformulate their sentences as needed, expand their vocabulary so that they can express what they want to say, and to recognize the patterns of error that they can look for in their proofreading process.
 Many international students choose to visit the writing center on a regular basis.

 How do you support graduate students?

 Many graduate students find that "talking it out" with a peer in a consultation format is a very productive way to help them clarify and develop ideas and work through dilemmas in their process.
+Many graduate students regularly bring in small chunks of their larger projects to work on issues of language and clarity.
 We also contribute to productivity and completion through our dissertation retreats and writing groups.
 Accountability and community can be vital to keep dissertators moving forward.

 What if I have a concern?

 Positive communication between faculty and the writing center is critical.
 After all, have a shared purpose in supporting student development and progress.
 Expect any questions or concerns to be warmly embraced by center leadership.
 Email firstname.lastname@example.org with any inquiries or concerns.